merll/docker-map/docs/guide/containers/client.rst

 * :meth:`~dockermap.map.client.MappingDockerClient.remove` removes containers and their dependents, but does not remove attached volumes.
 * :meth:`~dockermap.map.client.MappingDockerClient.startup`, along the dependency path,

   * removes containers with unrecoverable errors (currently code ``-127``, but may be extended as needed);
   * creates missing containers; if an attached volume is missing, the parent container is restarted;
   * and starts non-running containers (like `start`).
 * :meth:`~dockermap.map.client.MappingDockerClient.shutdown` simply combines
   :meth:`~dockermap.map.client.MappingDockerClient.stop` and :meth:`~dockermap.map.client.MappingDockerClient.remove`.
+* :meth:`~dockermap.map.client.MappingDockerClient.update` checks along the dependency path for outdated containers or container connections.
+In more detail, containers are removed, re-created, and restarted if any of the following
+  applies:

+  * The virtual filesystem path of attached containers and shared volumes between containers is compared to dependent containers' path.
+The latter is updated in case of a mismatch.
+  * The image id from existing container is compared to the current id of the image as specified in the container configuration.
+If it does not match, the container is re-created based on the new image.

 In order to see what defines a dependency, see :ref:`shared-volumes-containers` and :ref:`linked-containers`.